abdelhamidnouayti/Open-AMA/README.md

 # Open-AMA
-To run you must execute the file openama.py in the Scripts folder.
+To run you must execute the file openama.py in the Scripts folderusing the comand:
+* $ python openama.py
 ## Requirements
 * Install c++ gcc g++
 * install anaconda or miniconda
-* install PyQt5 and qt designer
+* install PyQt5
 * python packages:
 	- numpy
 	- cartopy
 	- matplotlib
 	- pandas
+	- scipy

-Generate traj_auto:
+For Generating traj_auto:
 * Hysplit: linux version
 * install expect
 * install wget

-To create sheared library:
+To modify the source code and create a new sheared library (ama.so):
 * install swig